 - Meet all other requirements for the provisional unlawful presence waiver, as detailed in 8 CFR 212.7(e), Form I-601A, and their respective instructions

-To Show Hardship to You and/or Your US Citizen Spouse:
+To Show Hardship for a 601A Provisional Waiver to You and/or Your US Citizen Spouse:

 - Notarized affidavit from your spouse